Char is a creative writer, artist, and inventor—in and out of the kitchen.

-I deep fry quite a few home-coated foods in my deep fryer, and sometimes, a person has to pour the old oil out, wash the fryer bowl, clean the immersion heater, refill with oil, and start with fresh oil.
+I deep fry quite a few home-coated foods in my deep fryer, and sometimes I have to pour the old oil out, wash the fryer bowl, clean the immersion heater, refill with oil, and start with fresh oil.

 Yep.
 Time to dump it out and start over.